staff0rd/documentation/oss-vs-commercial.md

 ### Database and backup checks

-The DbVerifier tool lets you verify that your database backups are complete and valid.
+The DbVerifier tool lets you verify that your database backups are complete and valid without needing to start a node to do so.

-### Events Correlation Visualizer

-This plugin for to the Event Store web admin UI provides a visual overview of the relations between Events and Commands using `$correlationId` and `$causationId`.

 ### GeoReplicas